nurulmac11/spring-microservices/README.md

 In the most cases you need to have Maven and JDK17+.
 The best way to run the sample applications is with IDEs like IntelliJ IDEA or Eclipse.

+Also you can use Insomnia to test api endpoints after building.
+Insomnia config file is added to root of the repository.
+You can import it to Insomnia and test endpoints without any configuration.

 ## Architecture

 Our sample microservices-based system consists of the following modules: